Consensus Algorithms: Proof of Stake

 Future scenarios for Proof of Stake networks

 At present, Bitcoin is bound to remain among the leading cryptocurrencies.
 However, in light of the need for energy-efficient consensus mechanisms, Proof of Stake (PoS) algorithms will more than likely continue to play an integral role in the future of the blockchain industry as a whole.
 Currently more than 400 cryptocurrencies are using PoS as their consensus algorithm.
-In future lessons, we’ll dig deeper into consensus algorithms and the third parties that are providing alternatives to leading consensus mechanisms.
+In future articles, we’ll dig deeper into consensus algorithms and the third parties that are providing alternatives to leading consensus mechanisms.